gwu-libraries/sfm-ui/_posts/2016-04-26-weibo-api-guide.md

 In this section, I'll help you understand the API with an example.

 [Public Timeline](http://open.weibo.com/wiki/2/statuses/public_timeline): Returns the latest public Weibos.
+It will return the latest Weibos with limited count based on all the Weibo users' posts.
+Usually, it returns 50 Weibo posts in one page ordering by timestamp.
+For example, if `User A` posts 10 Weibos and `User B` posts 5 Weibos, the result would pop 5 latest weibo among the total 15 Weibos.

 Enter the `Access Token` from the previous section, and click the Submit button.